easyquery/DotNetSamples/AspNetCore/Razor-Mvc/Mvc.DataFiltering.Auth/README.md

    dotnet user-secrets set "EasyQuery:LicenseKey" "<your key>"
    ```

+   > __NB1:__ you can get a trial key for the EasyQuery right there by registering your account via the dialog that appears.
+The key will availalbe on the [Korzh.com Client's Area](https://account.korzh.com) right after the regisration.

-   > __NB:__ without a valid license key, EasyQuery.JS falls back to storing queries in the browser's local storage, so `DbQueryStore` will not be called on Save/Load Query operations.
+   > __NB2:__ without a valid license key, EasyQuery.JS falls back to storing queries in the browser's local storage, so `DbQueryStore` will not be called on Save/Load Query operations.

 3. Run the project: